 Tall And True is an online showcase and forum for writers, readers and publishers.

 Wish me luck!
-I'll update this post if the judges publish any of my stories on the Writers' Centre blog.
+I'll update this post if the judges publish my stories on the Writers' Centre blog.

 Update: Selected 23-Word Stories